adarshraj99/Linux/File_operations.md

 #### /mnt/d
-Goto from default linux path to drive
+Goto from default(root directory) linux path to drive

 #### cd ~ :
 To move to home directory.